 Experience our heritage

-There are many places throughout Auckland where you can experience heritage - from visiting (or even staying at) an historic home in a regional park, to walking a heritage trail or taking part in an event during the heritage festival.
+Experience our heritage by visiting a historic home in a regional park, walking a heritage trail or taking part in an event during the heritage festival.

 Our aim, as set out in the Auckland Plan, is to protect and conserve Auckland's heritage for the benefit and enjoyment of present and future generations.